 3. Normally a profitable company

 The company must be deemed profitable under normal circumstances.
-If the company was in financial difficulties as of 31 December 2019 it will not be eligible.
+If the company was in financial difficulties as of 31 December 2019 it will generally not be eligible.
 This is further regulated in the regulation.
 Requirements are stricter for larger enterprises, while SMEs (and especially SMEs which have existed for less than three years) are subject to more relaxed requirements.
 Furthermore, small enterprises will not be excluded from the scheme as long as they are not subject to bankruptcy proceedings (or are insolvent) or have received rescue or restructuring aid in accordance with ESA’s guidelines on this dated 10 September 2014.

 What is the maximum loan amount and what are applicable terms?